 I have been successful in obtaining other research funding.
 Will this hurt my chances in getting an award?

-No, candidates will not be penalized for having other career development awards, but there can be no scientific or budgetary overlap between the proposed aims of the CSDA research and those of other awards.
+No, candidates will not be penalized for having other career development awards, but there can be no budgetary overlap between the proposed aims of the CSDA research and those of other awards.

 I am the principal investigator or co-principal investigator of a National Institutes of Health R01.
 Can I apply for this award?